 This policy supports the University Administrative Manual 5,008: Keys and provides additional detail and guidance regulating the audit, issuance, transfer and return of all keys and access cards.
 It applies to all locking devices securing University facilities and those individuals authorized to use them with the exception of those managed by Residential Life, Housing and Food Services.

-Exterior entrances for all buildings shall be locked outside of normal scheduled hours to maximize the security of the buildings, occupants, and building contents.
+Exterior entrances for all buildings shall be locked outside of normally scheduled hours to maximize the security of the buildings, occupants, and building contents.

 The purpose of this policy is to provide appropriate security for campus facilities to protect life, property, and research, and to facilitate the administration and control of keys and access cards.

-- Duplicating or replacing keys through an agency, company, or private business other than the FLS Lock Shop is PROHIBITED**.
-Should such a violation be discovered, the appropriate Vice President, Dean or Chair and UNR PD will be notified for appropriate action.
+Duplicating or replacing keys through an agency, company, or private business other than the FLS Lock Shop is PROHIBITED**.
+Should such a violation be discovered, the appropriate Vice President, Dean or Chair and the University Police Department will be notified for appropriate action.

 ** The duplication or possession of any unauthorized University keys is a misdemeanor pursuant to NRS.205.080.
 In addition, it is illegal to duplicate the Medeco® KeyMark® key because of its patented design.
 To duplicate it, by whatever means, will result in a lawsuit initiated by Medeco against individuals and/or companies involved in the duplication.